-In particular, for the combined 800MHz & 2.6GHz spectrum award, the Smith Institute provided an independent verification of the correctness of the results produced by the Auction Engine during the live auction and prepared a report on correctness of the final results for Ofcom to publish on its
+In particular, for the combined 800MHz & 2.6GHz spectrum award, the Smith Institute provided an independent verification of the correctness of the results produced by the Auction Engine during the live auction and prepared a report on correctness of the final results.

 A report on correctness for the outcome of a combinatorial auction provides a mathematical proof that the result is correct.
 In addition to providing a guarantee of correctness, it also allows interested parties to carry out their own verification after the event.

 Through its detailed understanding of the UK spectrum auction regulations and of the underpinning mathematics, the Smith Institute provided independent verification of the performance of Ofcom’s auction results software to Ofcom’s Spectrum Policy Group.